valerioarvizzigno/bank_vertex/README.md

 for the elasticbank_transactions try those questions:

+- Please list all transactions for rideshare/taxis and their details.
+Highlight what the vendor was
+- What's the highest electricity bill I had?
+Can you please list all the information about this transaction?
 - Sum all of my spending in transportation last month and List all the related transactions in bullet points
 - List with bullet points all the food and drink transactions.
 Underline the ones greater than 20 dollars
 - Which transactions are food related?
 List them in bullet points